meeraray/apcs-project/README.md

 # apcs-project
-2d minecraft obstacle game for the AP Computer Science
+Our 2D Minecraft Terraria Clone is an obstable game for the final AP Computer Science A project.